googleapis/java-irm/README.md

 See the [Authentication][authentication] section in the base directory's README.

-## About Stackdriver Incident Response & Management

-[Stackdriver Incident Response & Management][api-reference] is a suite of Machine Learning products.

-See the [Stackdriver Incident Response & Management client library docs][javadocs] to learn how to use this Stackdriver Incident Response & Management Client Library.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Developers Console][developer-console] project with the Stackdriver Incident Response & Management API enabled.
+You will need a [Google Cloud Platform Console][developer-console] project with the Stackdriver Incident Response & Management [API enabled][enable-api].
+You will need to [enable billing][enable-billing] to use Google Stackdriver Incident Response & Management.
 [Follow these instructions][create-project] to get your project set up.
-You will also need to set up the local development environment by [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
+You will also need to set up the local development environment by
+[installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-cloud-google-cloud-irm` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-google-cloud-irm` as a dependency in your code.
+You'll need to obtain the `google-cloud-irm` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-irm` as a dependency in your code.

+## About Stackdriver Incident Response & Management

+[Stackdriver Incident Response & Management][product-docs] provides end-to-end incident lifecycle management that incorporates battle-tested response processes and data-driven intelligence to reduce median time to mitigation.
+IRM leverages Stackdriver’s breadth, depth, and freshness of ops data to auto-correlate information, in the context of the incident, to produce insights and accelerate the investigation process.

+See the [Stackdriver Incident Response & Management client library docs][javadocs] to learn how to use this Stackdriver Incident Response & Management Client Library.

 ## Troubleshooting